 How to turn reviews into manufacturing action

-The goal isn’t to chase every complaint.
-The goal is to identify repeatable patterns and connect them to the levers you can actually control.
-Here’s a practical, manufacturer-friendly way to do it.
+Identifying repeatable patterns and connecting them to the levers you can control is the real goal.
+Here's a practical way to do it:

 - Tag the defect type (sticky, fused, hard, grainy, off-odor, color shift, seal issue).